Leopard geckos are one of the most popular pet reptiles out there, and it’s not hard to see why.

 Leopard Gecko Lifespan

-These lizards are very hardy, but they do require optimal care to reach the upper limits of their lifespan.
-Many make the mistake of thinking that Leopard Geckos are low-maintenance pets that require little attention.
+These popular pet lizards are very hardy, but they do require optimal care to reach the upper limits of their lifespan.
+Many make the mistake of thinking that leopard geckos are low-maintenance pets that require little attention.

 Appearance & Colors

 At face value, they look like any other gecko.
-However, Leopards don’t have those iconic sticky toe pads.
+However, this species doesn’t have those iconic sticky toe pads.

 As a result, you won’t find them climbing up glass walls anytime soon!
 While they might not have those toes going for them, these geckos do have something that most other gecko species don’t…